 Additional Tips and Hints

-Evaluation of a Thesis Proposal: Several factors will figure into the department’s assessment of your proposal and its feasibility as a thesis topic.
+Evaluation of a Thesis Proposal: Several factors will figure into the program’s assessment of your proposal and its feasibility as a thesis topic.
 The intrinsic merit of proposed research is one of these factors.
 Is your proposed research adequately framed as an interdisciplinary, African or African studies inquiry?
 We will also consider the conceptual and methodological soundness of your proposed research, the adequacy of the resources available for carrying out your proposed study, and your preparation for carrying out the proposed work.

 Annotated Bibliography: Append an annotated bibliography of scholarly works that you've consulted and that you plan to consult for your comps.
 The bibliography should be formatted according to an acceptable citation style, and it should include two to four lines of annotation per item.
 Annotations should indicate what the article or book is about and its relevance to your project.